The approach to recognising and rewarding positive behaviour at Heath Fields Primary School

 - Gold badges awarded for collecting 100 stickers and eligible for badge holder treat.

 - On collecting 100 stickers at this level, Heath Fields Hero status earned in recognition of consistently good behaviour.
-Heath Fields Hero jumper awarded and Heath Fields Hero’s trusted to take on responsibility such as: ringing the bell, collecting registers, keeping book shelves tidy, showing visitors around school, answering the phone at lunch times.
+Heath Fields Hero badge awarded and Heath Fields Hero’s trusted to take on responsibility such as: ringing the bell, keeping bookshelves tidy or supervising in assembly.

 - Each class can earn a reward for collectively reaching 100 points.
 Points will be awarded by the class teacher in recognition of positive behaviour as a whole.
 For example the class working well as a team or completing set tasks.